umams2002/Uma-NW-getting-started/README.md

 Then, open the TODO Tree view icon (added to the icon column on the left) to see all the TODO items in your project.

 -----

+## 5. Publish Your App with GitHub Pages

+GitHub lets us publish our client-side web apps for free with GitHub Pages.
+Read [PuBLISH.md] to learn how to make your app available on the web.

 ## Reminders